magicminingstar/Zelda-Totk-early-access/README.md

-# Zelda : Tears of the Kingdom Early access soon !!
+# Zelda : Tears of the Kingdom early access soon !!
+we'll keep you updated